 Cultural shifts during these times of change also influenced the visual arts in the U.S. and around the world.
 The strict division between Fine Arts (painting, sculpture, drawing, etc.) and commercial art (creative work applied to advertising graphics, fashion design, and retail display and more) had overlapped by the end of the twentieth century, and Pop Art forms infused many other genres.
-In fact, the Neoexpressionism that peaked in the 1980s moved aside as new artists emerged among women and people of color and other groups, adding diversity in Visual Arts.
+In fact, the Neoexpressionism that peaked in the 1980s moved aside as new artists emerged among women, people of color, and other groups, adding diversity in Visual Arts.
 These artists used new media, conceptualized new purposes for art, and introduced new modes of performance.

 Neo Conceptual Art

 Neo-Conceptual art, like Conceptual art before it, is rooted in the idea-based works of Marcel Duchamp, as well as the Conceptualists of the 1960s and 1970s, the Minimalists, and to a degree, the works of the performance artists.
 The Prefix “Neo,” of course, means “new,” and that is exactly what Neo-Conceptual art is – a new form of conceptual art that has dominated much of the art of the last decade of the twentieth and the first decade of the twenty-first centuries, as Neo-Expressionism faded after the 1990’s.